-Gas attacks on ATMs arrived in the UK in 2013.
-By the Autumn of 2015 there had been nearly 150 such attacks, costing the UK banking and cash machine industry a significant seven-figure sum.
+Gas attacks on ATMs have arrived in the US, costing the US banking and cash machine industry a significant sum.

 A majority of gas attacks have been ‘successful’ for the criminals and although some perpetrators have been convicted, police fear copycat gangs are increasingly putting lives at risk.

 Thieves will not attack an ATM when they know it’s protected by the Gryphon Locking System

 The Gryphon Locking System is by any measure one of the most effective deterrents to physical attacks on ATMs.
 It works by placing a strong and sophisticated physical barrier between the cash cassettes in an ATM and the robbers who have their eye on the prize.